bburrough/Descartes/readme.md

 mm2 area = height * width;
 ```

 This code does the same thing, but also validates the programmer's intent when multiplying values.
-The multiplication operator understands that multiplying a unit of distance by another unit of distsance results in a unit of distance squared, and not any other unit.
+The multiplication operator understands that multiplying a unit of distance by another unit of distance results in a unit of distance squared, and not any other unit.
 For example, let's add a unit of time and see how the program changes:

 ```cpp
 mm height(0.5f);